DIVINE INTERVENTION: a term used for a miracle caused by God’s active involvement in the human world

 Driving 90 mph down some snowy highway in rural Indiana my tire blew out.
 My car did a perfect 180 and went backward for about five seconds.
 I let go of the wheel.
 I had no sense of fear.
 Suddenly my car spun straight back around and at that moment I felt His presence.
 Like I said it’s impossible to describe.
 I felt this force come over me that told me that I was not alone.
 There was some sort of presence that was so powerful within my car for that moment that made me feel as if I was invincible.

-Maybe not even 1 out of 100 people would have lived in the accident that came next.
+Maybe not even one in a million people would have lived in the accident that came next.
 It is an absolute miracle that you are reading these words today and not reminiscing on the person that I was before.

 I happened to pass the state troopers office where two of them were walking in for the night just as I flew by them.
 That was not by chance.
 That had been planned.
 If I had not gone by them at that exact moment then no one would have been there to save me.
 I died that night, but God gave me a second chance.
 It was the defining moment of my life and I am actually thankful for all that I had to endure because this was all a part of His plan.